facebook/react/docs/docs/lists-conditional-rendering.md

 ### Basic List

+A component must return only a single item.
+If you are returning multiple elements, wrap them in `<div></div>`.

 Here we take our list of `numbers` and generate a collection of `<li>` elements.
 We are using the plain Javascript `map()` function.
 Learn more about it <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map">here</a>.

 ```javascript